 What is the Sports Premium?

-The government is providing funding of £150 million per annum for the academic years 2013/14 and 2014/15 to provide new and substantial primary school sport funding.
+The government is providing £320 million pounds in 2019-2020 to provide new and substantial primary school sport funding.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years - here at Christ Church that will mean around £9,000 a year.
+Each school will receive £16,000 plus an extra £10 per pupil each year for the next two years - here at Christ Church that will mean around £18,100 a year.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding

 Schools will have to spend the sport funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 • Hiring specialist PE teachers or qualified sports coaches to work alongside primary teachers when teaching PE

 • New or additional Change4Life after-school clubs

 • Paying for professional development opportunities in PE/sport